 And yes, that includes even real estate properties, as well as soft assets like trademarks, patents, and artwork.
 The list is endless.

-Business Returns: In the end, an SG holding company is expected to generate business returns from its subsidiaries.
-And the good thing is, neither ACRA nor IRAS caps the amount of profit you can make.
+- Business Returns: In the end, a Singapore holding company is expected to generate capital gains from its subsidiaries.
+And the good thing is, neither ACRA nor IRAS caps the amount of corporate profits you can make.

 The subsidiary companies are free to channel their profits directly to their parent holding companies.
 Hence, a single holding company in SG could comfortably generate business returns from multiple subsidiaries at the same time.